Cafer Seydamet Qırımer

-Cafer Seydamet (1 September 1889 – 3 April 1960), also known by his adopted surname Qırımer, was a Crimean Tatar politician and writer who was one of the founders and leaders of Milliy Firqa and Crimean People's Republic.
+Cafer Seydamet (1 September 1889 – 3 April 1960), also known by his adopted surname Qırımer, or Kırımer was a Crimean Tatar politician and writer who was one of the founders and leaders of Milliy Firqa and Crimean People's Republic.
 He served as Prime Minister and Director of Foreign and Military Affairs in the Crimean People's Republic, and maintained the latter role within the Crimean Regional Government.

 Biography

 Cafer Seydamet was born into a family of wealthy peasants on 1 September 1889.
 After receiving primary education in Crimea, he travelled to Istanbul, then part of the Ottoman Empire, to achieve higher education at the Istanbul University Faculty of Law.
 In Istanbul, he met Noman Çelebicihan, then also a student, and in 1908 founded the Crimean Tatar Students' Association along with Çelebicihan and multiple other Crimean Tatar students.

 In 1911, Seydamet published an essay, titled The Oppressed Crimean Tatar Nation in the 20th Century.
 Following the publishing of this essay, the government of the Russian Empire began to seek Seydamet's extradition.
 To avoid arrest, he travelled to Paris and enrolled at the University of Paris.
 There, he studied social sciences, journalism, and law.
 In 1914, following the completion of his studies in Paris, he returned to Russia and enrolled at the Saint Petersburg State University, where he again met Çelebicihan.

 Following the outbreak of World War I, Seydamet returned to Crimea, and began to establish cells to plot the independence of Crimea from Russian rule.
 However, following his conscription into the Imperial Russian Army, these plans were halted.
 Seydamet was sent to a cadet school, and later deployed to a reserve regiment in Izmail.

 Throughout the process leading up to the declaration of the Crimean People's Republic on 13 December 1917, Seydamet was extensively active in Crimean Tatar political affairs.
 He was a leading member of the Provisional Muslim Revolutionary Committee, and helped to edit the newspaper Millet, and served as a member of the Directory.
 In September 1917, together with Amet Özenbaşlı, he was part of a Crimean Tatar delegation to the Congress of the Enslaved Peoples of Russia.
 Following the declaration of the Crimean People's Republic, Seydamet was appointed as Director of Foreign and Military Affairs.

 Following the Crimean declaration of independence, there was only one Crimean regiment, the Crimean Cavalry Regiment.
 According to the memoirs of Pyotr Wrangel, he was offered control over the nascent Crimean military forces by Seydamet, but refused the offer: